Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

     Figure 5: transformation of input images from Viridis to Greyscale

-The input grayscale images are all having 256*196 pixels with grayscale thresholds ranging from 0 to 255; dark pixels are having smaller thersholds and represnts pores, while pixels with higher thershold values are brighter and represents cement hydrated products.
+The input grayscale images are all having 256*196 pixels with grayscale thresholds ranging from 0 to 255; dark pixels represent pores, while pixels with higher thershold values represent cement hydrated or anhydrous products.
 To quantify pore volume fraction, different thresholds correspond to pores are chosen to determine the impact of threshold limit on the averge porosity (see Fig 6).
 Fig 6 illuminates the maximum thresholds for both batches (i.e. 14 and 9 for batches 1 and 2, respectively), which avoids overestimation of porosity in both batches.

 <img src ="images/fig6.JPG" width =700>